cipherstash/sqltk/README.md

 For example, in a `SELECT` statement the `FROM` clause will be visited before the projection or the `WHERE` clause etc.

 The analysis that determines AST traversal order happens at compile time (see `packages/sqltk-codegen`).

+### Transform trait

+The `Transform` trait contains a single method imaginitively named `transform`.
+Which takes a reference to the *original* AST node and an owned clone of the node as arguments.
+Edits are applied to the owned node and returned in a `Result`.

+The reason for this existence of this trait is so that metadata about nodes (from a previous analysis step) which inform the transformation process can be held in the type that implements `Transform`.
+These will be regular Rust shared references to AST nodes (and therefore read-only).
+Which would *prevent* mutation of the nodes in-place because Rust will not allow coexistence of `&node` and `&mut node`.

+`sqlparser`'s `VisitorMut::visit_mut` method accepts a `&mut node` argument, thus preventing coexistance of references to nodes in another data structure - which rules out the use of some patterns for associating metadata with those nodes.

+Transformation begins at the leaf nodes of the AST (AKA depth-first) and ends at the root node.

 ## Getting started